eshanprashar/wang-ml-sample/README.md

 1. scripts: this sub-folder contains all the python code (in jupyter notebooks) written to accomplish tasks 1-6.
 [Check here](scripts)
 2. data: this sub-folder contains csv files that were either sourced from the web, or were created as intermediate dataframes for analysis.
 [Check here](data)
+3. other files:
+- datatask pdf
+- images used in readme
+- poetry environment setup files

-For every task in the assingment, I have mentioned (at least) the following five things:
+For every task in the assingment, I have covered the following five things:
 1. High-level approach to the problem
 2. Technical Decisions & Key Tradeoffs
 3. Sequence of steps to implement solution